 The rental industry is all about supporting each other.
-Party rental companies target different customers and only have to compete with the few local ones in their area.
-This allows for an industry to grow from the support of each other.
+Party rental companies target different customers and only need to compete with the few local companies in their area.
+This allows for an industry to grow from the support of one another.
 This article is not to be taken as a step-by-step guide to get your party rental company raking in millions.
-You should use this article as a tool to build a foundation for what will be a prosperous business.
+Instead, you should use this article as a tool to build a foundation for what will be a prosperous business.
 It will take time, dedication, resources, and a passion for the event industry.
 A large portion of our business and the products we offer are sold to rental companies and event venues.
 Knowledge of the rental industry and the plethora of information that is involved with it is something we feel should be passed along to our customers.
-If you are familiar with the industry then some of this information may be familiar to you.
+If you are familiar with the industry, then some of this information may be familiar to you.
 Take what you will from it and pass it along.

 Starting a business first requires researching your intended market.
 In the rental industry this consists of looking at your demographics, your competition, what your services should cost, and what the demand is for these services in your area.
 When researching the demographics, there are a few questions you should ask.
 For example:

 Before hitting the ground running, a business plan should be one of the first things you develop.
-You will need a clear strategy that defines your goals as a business, and provides a road map for you as you start your journey to building your company and image.
+You will need a clear strategy that defines your goals as a business and provides a road map for you as you start your journey to building your company and image.
 New businesses often neglect or even disregard creating a business plan because of its reputation for being an overwhelmingly difficult task.
-The only way to properly track progress and results is by laying out your company's plans on paper.
-Also, if you are needing business financing from a lender they will require a submitted proposal / business plan.
+However , the only way to properly track progress and results is by laying out your company's plans on paper.
+It is also worth noting, that if you are needing business financing from a lender they will require a submitted proposal / business plan.

 Your business plan should summarize your business and your overall goals as a company.
 You will also need to include an analysis of the rental market, a marketing and sales plan, a description of your products & services, and financial projections based on your market analysis.
 The best way to prevent your rental company from flopping is by planning ahead.